 An easy-to-see marker placed over the top of photos on the web and in print.
 It is used to identify the owner of an image and prevent visual content theft.

 In typefaces, the thickness of the stroke’s width.
 Some examples include demibold, light, and bold.

-The blank space surrounding an object in design.
-Also called negative space.
+The blank space surrounding an object in design -- also see negative space.

-When the end of the paragraph spills over into the following column or page, the section of text that spills over is called a widow.
+The section of text at the end of a paragraph that spills over into the following column or page.

-A file format that compresses many other files and combines them into a single folder.
-Compressed files do not lose any data to become smaller and are easily restored by unzipping the ZIP file.
+A file format that compresses several files and combines them into a single folder.
+Compressed files do not lose any data to become smaller, and are easily restored by unzipping the ZIP file.